A Convergent Numerical Algorithm for $\alpha$-Dissipative Solutions of the Hunter-Saxton Equation: Introduction

-That means, identifying the variable $\xi$ with a particle, $y(t,\xi)$ represents the particle trajectory for a particle starting from $y(0,\xi)$ and $\tau(\xi)$ is the time at which the solution experiences wave breaking along this characteristic.
-In particular, $\tau(\xi) = \infty$ indicates that no wave breaking happens along this characteristic.
-Moreover, $U(t, \xi) = u(t, y(t, \xi))$ represents the velocity of the particle, while $V_{\xi}(t, \xi)$ is its energy. $H(t, \xi)$ is a conserved quantity stemming from the measure $\nu$ when transforming to Lagrangian coordinates.
+A common approach for solving the Cauchy problem \eqref{eq:Hunter-Saxton} is to use a generalized method of characteristics, see for instance \cite{UniquenessConservative, alphaHS}.
+This approach is followed here.
+In particular, given an $\alpha$-dissipative solution, the corresponding Lagrangian coordinates are governed by a linear system of differential equations, whose right hand side admits discontinuities at fixed times.
+These times can be computed a priori based on the initial data.
+Whence, if the initial data in Lagrangian coordinates is piecewise linear, the Lagrangian coordinates will remain piecewise linear at all later times, an important property which we take advantage of in this work.

-Despite receiving a considerable amount of attention from a theoretical perspective, only a few numerical schemes have been proposed for the HS equation.
+Despite receiving a considerable amount of attention from a theoretical perspective, only a few number of numerical schemes have been proposed for the HS equation.
 In \cite{NumericalFDSchemes} several finite difference schemes for dissipative solutions were proved to converge.
 Also for dissipative solutions, \cite{NumericalDGDissipative} introduces a convergent, discontinuous Galerkin method.
 Furthermore, in \cite{SatoNumerical} a finite difference scheme on a periodic domain for a modified HS equation was derived and proven to converge towards conservative solutions.
 More recently, a Godunov-inspired scheme \cite[Chp.
-12.1]{FiniteVolumeMethodsBook} for conservative solutions based on tracking the solution along characteristics, but set in Eulerian coordinates, was introduced in \cite{NumericalConservative}.
+12.1]{FiniteVolumeMethodsBook} for conservative solutions based on tracking the solution along characteristics, was introduced in \cite{NumericalConservative}.
 The scheme was proved to converge and a convergence rate prior to wave breaking was derived.

 We contribute to this line of research by introducing a numerical algorithm well-suited for $\alpha$-dissipative solutions.
 This algorithm is based on applying a tailor-made projection operator to the initial data, and then solving exactly along characteristics.
 Thus, the projection step is the only step that introduces any approximation error and it is therefore of particular importance that it not only yields a good approximation of the initial data, but also ensures that additional prospective errors, due to the energy dissipation, remain small and hence do not prevent convergence.